timescale/docs/self-hosted/configuration/about-configuration.md

 *   `max_locks_per_transaction`

-Timescale relies on table partitioning to scale time-series workloads.
+TimescaleDB relies on table partitioning to scale time-series workloads.
 A hypertable needs to acquire locks on many chunks during queries, which can exhaust the default limits for the number of allowed locks held.
 In some cases, you might see a warning like this: